Ant0nYurchenk0/WinstarsIntenship/Task_2/NamedEntityRecognizer/README.md

 # Named Entity Recognizer

 This project is made to identify and classify named entities in text into the animal predefined category.
-It is made with ```TFBertModel``` in Tensorflow.
+It is made with ```BertForTokenClassification``` in PyTorch.

 ## Features